dgfitch/wi-bail/README.md

     poetry run bail load

-Still in progress, but this should get you a semi-formatted SQLite db from all JSON files in `cases/`
+This gets you a semi-formatted SQLite db from all JSON files in `cases/`.

 ## Visualizations

-TODO
+    poetry run jupyter notebook

+Open the URL in your browser and find the "Bail Visualizations" notebook.

 ## License